 - 1/2 cup sesame seeds

-- 1/2 cup sultanas, currents, cranberries or chopped dates.
+- 1/2 cup sultanas, currents, cranberries or chopped dates

-- Throw everything in the blender.
+- Throw everything except the water in the blender.

 - The ingredients don’t have to be broken down to form a paste, chunky pieces are fine.